cezarypiatek/cezarypiatek.github.io/src/content/post/testing-web-api-with-approval-tests/index.md

 }
 ```

-To simplify things related to serialization and deserialization requests payloads I used [Microsoft.AspNet.WebApi.Client](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Client/) nuget package.
+To simplify things related to serialization and deserialization requests payloads I used [Microsoft.AspNet.WebApi.Client](https://www.nuget.org/packages/Microsoft.AspNet.WebApi.Client/) NuGet package.
 This package contains helper extension methods like `PostAsJsonAsync` and `ReadAsAsync`.

-## What's wrong with the Assertions?
+## What's wrong with the classical assertions?

-No matter what kind of assertion library (`NUnit`, `xUnit`, `FluentAssertions`, `Shouldly`) we are using for writing a code responsible for verifying our expectations, it's very tedious job.
+No matter which one of the classical assertion libraries (`NUnit`, `xUnit`, `FluentAssertions`, `Shouldly`) we are using for writing a code responsible for verifying our expectations, it's always a very tedious job.
 The amount of work is directly proportional to the richness of the returned object.
-It might be very time consuming and it could divert our attention from more important things.
+It might be very time-consuming and it could divert our attention from more important things.
 Very often we end up with a huge assertion block which degrades the readability of our test cases and it's hard to maintain.
-With this classical approach it's also hard to track additive changes in API.
+With this classical approach, it's also hard to track additive changes in API.
 When we add a new field to the API, we need to remember about adding appropriate assertions for that field in all test cases where it is needed.

-## Snapshot assertions
+## Snapshot assertions to the rescue
 All those problems can be solved with `snapshot assertions`.
+The main idea behind this approach is to automatically capture a snapshot of the expected state and use it for later verifications.
+The snapshot is stored in a separate file beside the source code and should be kept together in the version control system.
 In `dotnet` we have a few libraries that facilitate this kind of testing:

 - [ApprovalTests.Net](https://github.com/approvals/approvaltests.net)
 - [Verify](https://github.com/VerifyTests/Verify)